dortania/OpenCore-Post-Install/universal/memory.md

 ![](../images/post-install/memory-md/memory-platforminfo-memory.png)

-Set the values here using the values you discovered from your physical (above from dmidecode).
+Set the values here using the values you discovered from your physical RAM (above from dmidecode).
 E.G. Using my example data seen above...

 `DataWidth` = 64